TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 The equivalent process happens during deserialization.
 When Navisworks reads in the logical scene graph, it rebuilds the instance tree in the same order, creating a mapping from integer id to newly created instance tree nodes.
 When metadata streams are deserialized, they can map the saved integer id to the corresponding in-memory instance tree node.

-## Three Navisworks File Formats Again
+## File Format Details

 Finally, we've come full circle back to the three Navisworks File formats.
-Hopefully, you know have enough context to understand how each format works.
+Hopefully, you now have enough context to understand how each format works.
 All the formats use the same container format and serialization system.
 They differ in what streams are included.

-## NWC
+### NWC

 Let's start with the simplest format.
 An NWC simply contains the data from a source design file converted to the Navisworks data model.
 It contains all the sheet and model representation streams needed to represent the content of the original file.
 It may also have some metadata streams, like saved viewpoints, if the source design file has equivalent content.